 All this is part of a long tradition that presents people with “abnormal” bodies as freaks.
 In the early 1800s, Saartjie Baartman, the so-called “Hottentot Venus,” was subjected to the scrutiny of racist Londoners.
 During the Victorian era, Joseph Merrick—known as the Elephant Man—was paraded before circus attendees.
 Many more people with “freakish” bodies, from “Siamese” twins to bearded women, were displayed in sideshows and segregated from the rest of society for centuries.

-Disabled bodies remind us of how fragile human life is, and how easy it is to fall outside of what constitutes “normal.”
 The long history of such displays demonstrates our fascination with bodies that deviate from the norm.
 Disabled bodies make many people uncomfortable.
 They remind us of how fragile human life is, and how easy it is to fall outside of what constitutes “normal.”
 So isolating them as others offers a psychological balm: If freaks are a different animal altogether, then I am not at risk of becoming one.